satansdeer/satansdeer.github.com/src/pages/posts/getting-schwifty-with-pull-requests/index.md

 $ hub pull-request
 ```

-It will open the default editor and you'll be able to add PR descirption.
+It will open the default editor and you'll be able to add PR description.

 ## Next Pull Requests